jesusbaquiax/image_classification_pneumonia/README.md

 ## Results

-The fourth model was chosen because it was able to determine whether a patient had pneumonia by examining their x-ray image with a 98% accuracy score and 93% recall score.
+The third model was chosen because it was able to determine whether a patient had pneumonia by examining their x-ray image with a 90% accuracy score and 98% recall score.

 ### Train Score